Candlestick Patterns With A Moving Average

 - Need a refresher?
 This article covers ten common candlestick patterns with chart examples.

 - Need a reference?
 Encyclopedia of Candlestick Charts (Wiley Trading) by Thomas Bulkowski offers a reliable reference.

-Despite their often mystical names like engulfing and shooting star, candlestick patterns are not magical.
-They are simply well-defined price action patterns.
+Despite their often mystical names like Engulfing and Shooting Star, candlestick patterns are not magical.
+They are merely distinct price action patterns.